-First, we'll use npx to run degit, a program for cloning project templates from GitHub and other code storage websites.
+We're going to use the Svelte + Vite template.
 You don't have to use a project template, but it means you have to do a lot less setup work.

 On the command line, navigate to where you want to create a new project, then type the following lines (you can paste the whole lot, but you'll develop better muscle memory if you get into the habit of writing each line out one at a time then running it):

-npx degit sveltejs/template my-svelte-project cd my-svelte-project npm install
+npm create vite@latest my-svelte-project -- --template svelte cd my-svelte-project npm install

 This creates a new directory,

-my-svelte-project, adds files from the sveltejs/template code repository, and installs a number of packages from npm.
+my-svelte-project, adds files from the create-vite/template-svelte template, and installs a number of packages from npm.
 Open the directory in your text editor and take a look around.
 The app's 'source code' lives in the

 src directory, while the files your app can load are in